Donna Ruff: Career

 Ruff juxtaposes the contrast of positive and negative space with the removal of text to emphasize redacted and otherwise obscured histories.
 Her work addresses world events by responding to dominant narratives found in news headlines.
 She began using burning treatments on paper after the World Trade Center twin towers collapsed during the September 11 attacks.
 Her technique of cutting negative space into newspaper pages using geometric patterns adapted from Judaic and Islamic motifs, coincided with the Arab Spring uprising.
 A body of work focused on the migrant crisis, composed of laser-cut blankets with printed imagery of asylum seekers, grew out of a response to news coverage of refugees fleeing the Syrian civil war.
 Ruff's esteem for the printed word, affected by realities of censorship, is evident throughout her artwork, which she describes as "an artifact capturing a particular period in time."

 Ruff's work has been exhibited at the Victoria and Albert Museum (London), The Print Center (Philadelphia, PA); New Mexico Museum of Art (Santa Fe, NM), Patricia and Philip Frost Art Museum (Miami, FL), Mesa Contemporary Arts Museum (Mesa, AZ), Center for Book Arts (NYC), Mass MOCA, Sol Lewitt Exchange (North Adams, MA), John Michael Kohler Arts Center (Sheboygan, WI), A.I.R.
 Gallery, New York, (NYC) and ArtSPACE New Haven (New Haven, CT).
 Ruff has worked as an artist in residence at PS 122 (NYC), Tamarind Institute (Albuquerque, NM), Künstlerhaus Bethanien, (Berlin, Germany), Deering Estate (Miami, FL) and Santa Fe Art Institute (Santa Fe, NM).

 Recognition

-Ruff has been a recipient of a Pollock Krasner Foundation Grant and the Ellies Creator Award from Oolite Arts, Miami.
+Ruff has been a recipient of a Pollock Krasner Foundation Grant the MIA Individual Artist Grant, Miami-Dade County, and the Ellies Creator Award from Oolite Arts, Miami.
 Her work is held in the public collections of the Victoria and Albert Museum, Morgan Library & Museum, Smith College Museum of Art, Philip and Patricia Frost Art Museum in Miami, Yale University Art Gallery Chasanoff collection of artists books, Library of Congress, American Embassy in Berlin; the Jane Voorhees Zimmerli Art Museum at Rutgers University, and New Mexico Museum of Art.